franciskershaw/game-of-fives/README.md

 Once the page loads:

-* The text in the middle of the gameplay area reminds the user that to win a game you need 3 points.
+* The text in the middle of the gameplay area reminds the user that to win a game you need to score 3 points.
 * A 3,2,1 countdown then commences before any inputs are enabled.

 During the game:

 * The game always begins with the user's turn, so that there is always a slight advantage given to the user overall.
 * Once the user clicks zero (balled up fist) or five (open palm), if it's the user's turn then the hand icon inputs become disabled, while the user guess options are enabled.
-* After a guess has been clicked, a stop motion inspired animation occurs counting to three before revealing what both the user and computer has decided to input as well as the guess in the middle of the court.
+* After a guess has been clicked (or an initial top row input if it is the computer's go to guess), a stop motion inspired animation occurs counting to three before revealing what both the user and computer has decided to input as well as the guess in the middle of the court.
 The animation contains sound effects created by myself on each shake of a hand.
 * If the user and computer are tied on two points each, then the text copy in the middle of the gameplay area changes to 'Next point wins' for further feedback.

 End of the game:

 * Once either the user or the computer reaches three points, the game is declared over with a message in the center of the page - 'You won!' for a user victory, or 'You lost!' for a computer victory.
+If sounds are on, a victory or defeat sound effect is initiated.
 * The overall record in the top right of the screen is updated.
-* The quit button is hidden and two new buttons appear in place of the user inputs, a 'Play again' option which will restart the game using the current difficulty setting, or a 'Quit' button which returns the user to the homepage.
+* The standard quit button is hidden and two new buttons appear in place of the user inputs, a 'Play again' option which will restart the game using the current difficulty setting, or a new 'Quit' button which returns the user to the homepage.

 ### Features left to implement

 * One day I would love to have this game available on a LAN basis allowing users to challenge other human users to a game in real time.
 The real life game afterall is not a game between user and computer, but between several human users using pyschology more than luck to determine how to play their oponent.
 * I also envisage eventually implementing a dedicated results page, accessible via the homepage, which goes into futher detail about the user's play history, broken up oragnised by the various difficulty settings they have chosen to play on.
-At the moment this was not vital to the fulfilment of my user stories, and would make more sense once a user is able to play against other humans - as this would be a far more interesting set of results to record.
+At the moment this was not vital to the fulfilment of my user stories, and would make more sense once a user is able to play against other humans - as this would be a far more interesting set of results to record and analyse.

 ## Technologies used